Naman-Pal/SIHMON/ceng355wk10report.md

 - [ ] Present in person in a safe manner for the duration of the class: glasses, no food/drink, etc.
 - [ ] Hardware and any other project equipment present.

-## This Class - Report Mechanics and Structure
+## This class - Report Mechanics and Structure
 Discussion of checklist and next steps.

 ### Report and Mechanics Checklist